-- (a) be made in writing and include the reason for the request; - (b) be submitted by email to governancesupport@campaspe.vic.gov.au or by providing it to one of Council's Customer Service Centres; and - (c) include the full name and contact details of the person submitting the request and refer to the question being asked. - (4) The CEO must advise the person submitting the question if they can attend the Council Meeting electronically and if so, advise of any relevant details. - (5) A question will only be read to the Council Meeting if the CEO has determined that the question: - does not relate to a matter containing confidential information as defined in the Act; - (b) does not relate to a matter in respect of which Council has no power to act; - (c) is not defamatory, indecent, abusive or objectionable in language or substance; - (d) is not a repetition of a question already asked or answered (whether at the same or an earlier Council Meeting); and - (e) is not asked to embarrass a Councillor or member of Council staff. - (6) If the CEO determines that a question will be read at a Council Meeting then the CEO will: - - (a) Read the name of the person who has submitted the question; - (b) read the text of the question; - (c) either seek a response from the relevant department or member of Council staff prior to the Council Meeting and read the answer provided or, direct that question to be answered by a nominated Councillor or member of Council staff at the Council Meeting. - If the CEO determines that a question will not be read to the Council Meeting, then the CEO must: - (a) advise the person who submitted the question that the question will not be read at the Council Meeting and the reason why; and - (b) advise the Councillors of a question received and make the question available to Councillors upon request. - (8) No debate on or discussion of a question or an answer will be permitted other than for the purposes of clarification. - (9) A Councillor or member of Council staff nominated to answer a question may: - (a) seek clarification of the question from the person who submitted it (if they are in attendance at the Council Meeting); - (b) seek the assistance of another person in answering the question; or - (c) defer answering the question, so that the answer may be researched, and a written response be provided within 10 working days following the Council

-Meeting (the question thereby being taken on notice).

-- (10) An individual is limited to a maximum of two questions at any one Council Meeting. - (11) A maximum of two questions may be asked about any single topic at the Council Meeting. - (12) Question time at a Council Meeting will be limited in duration and will not exceed 30 minutes. - (13) The question read and answer provided will be included in the Minutes of that Council Meeting.
+- (7) Only genuine questions are to be considered at a Council Meeting.
+The CEO has the discretion to exclude preambles and statements submitted with a question where this does not change the meaning of the question. - (8) If the CEO determines that a question will be read at a Council Meeting then the CEO will: - - (a) Read the name of the person who has submitted the question;

+- (b) read the text of the question; - (c) either seek a response from the relevant department or member of Council staff prior to the Council Meeting and read the answer provided or, direct that question to be answered by a nominated Councillor or member of Council staff at the Council Meeting. - (9) If the CEO determines that a question will not be read to the Council Meeting, then the CEO must: - (a) advise the person who submitted the question that the question will not be read at the Council Meeting and the reason why; and - (b) advise the Councillors of a question received and make the question available to Councillors upon request. - (10) No debate on or discussion of a question or an answer will be permitted other than for the purposes of clarification. - (11) A Councillor or member of Council staff nominated to answer a question may: - (a) seek clarification of the question from the person who submitted it (if they are in attendance at the Council Meeting); - (b) seek the assistance of another person in answering the question; or - (c) defer answering the question, so that the answer may be researched, and a written response be provided within 10 working days following the Council Meeting (the question thereby being taken on notice). - (12) An individual is limited to a maximum of two questions at any one Council Meeting. - (13) A maximum of two questions may be asked about any single topic at the Council Meeting. - (14) Question time at a Council Meeting will be limited in duration and will not exceed 30 minutes. - (15) The question read and answer provided will be included in the Minutes of that Council Meeting.

-2.3.9 Notices of Motion
+2.3.92.3.10 Notices of Motion